How to retarget potential casino players

 Checklist: quick implementation summary

 Use this concise checklist to validate readiness before a retargeting launch.
-Each item corresponds to operational controls that materially affect campaign integrity and performance measurement.
+Each item corresponds to operational controls that materially affect campaign integrity, compliance, and performance measurement.

 • Confirm tracking/pixels and consent mechanisms